JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-SubscriptionId4AzContext` - Define the Subscription Id to use for AzContext (default is to use a random Subscription Id)
   * `-PolicyAtScopeOnly` - removing 'inherited' lines in the HTML file for 'Policy Assignments'; use this parameter if you run against a larger tenants
   * `-RBACAtScopeOnly` - removing 'inherited' lines in the HTML file for 'Role Assignments'; use this parameter if you run against a larger tenants
-  * `-CsvExport` - export enriched data for 'Role assignments', 'Policy assignments' data and 'all resources' (subscriptionId,  managementGroup path, resourceType, id, name, location, tags, createdTime, changedTime)
+  * ~~`-CsvExport`~~ `-NoCsvExport` - do not export enriched data for 'Role assignments', 'Policy assignments' data and 'all resources' (subscriptionId,  managementGroup path, resourceType, id, name, location, tags, createdTime, changedTime)
   * `-PolicyIncludeResourceGroups` - include Policy assignments on ResourceGroups
   * `-RBACIncludeResourceGroupsAndResources` - include Role assignments on ResourceGroups and Resources
   * `-ChangeTrackingDays` - define the period for Change tracking on newly created and updated custom Policy, PolicySet and RBAC Role definitions and Policy/RBAC Role assignments (default is '14')
   * `-FileTimeStampFormat`- define the time format for the output files (default is `yyyyMMdd_HHmmss`)
-  * `-JsonExport` - enable export of ManagementGroup Hierarchy including all MG/Sub Policy/RBAC definitions, Policy/RBAC assignments and some more relevant information to JSON
+  * ~~`-JsonExport`~~ `-NoJsonExport` - do not enable export of ManagementGroup Hierarchy including all MG/Sub Policy/RBAC definitions, Policy/RBAC assignments and some more relevant information to JSON

 * Passed tests: Powershell Core 7.1.2 on Windows
 * Passed tests: Powershell Core 7.1.3 Azure DevOps hosted ubuntu-18.04